-- the work of the internal auditor / reviewer - the work of the external auditor - the financial management and governance self-assessment process; - the school resource management self-assessment tool; and - the work of the executive managers within the academy trust who have responsibility for the development and maintenance of the internal control framework.
+- the work of the internal auditor / reviewer; - the work of the external auditor; - the financial management and governance self-assessment process; and, - the work of the executive managers within the academy trust who have responsibility for the development and maintenance of the internal control framework.

-The accounting officer has been advised of the implications of the result of their review of the system of internal control by the Audit & Risk Committee and a plan to ensure continuous improvement of the system is in place.
+The accounting officer has been advised of the implications of the result of their review of the system of internal control by the Risk & Audit Committee and a plan to ensure continuous improvement of the system is in place.